TomCrypto/Ordo/README.md

 ### Static Linking

-If you wish to link statically to the library, please define the `ORDO_STATIC_LIB` preprocessor token in your project so that the Ordo headers can configure themselves accordingly (otherwise, they will assume you are linking to a shared library, which may raise some unwelcome compiler warnings).
+If you wish to link statically to the library, please define the `ORDO_STATIC_LIB` preprocessor token in your project so that the Ordo headers can configure themselves accordingly (otherwise, they will assume you are linking to a shared library, which may raise some unwelcome compiler warnings as well as forbidding access to the internal headers).

 Compatibility
 -------------